 FATCA grew out of a controversial rule.
 America taxes its citizens and permanent residents on their worldwide income regardless of where they live.
 FATCA cuts off companies from access to critical U.S. financial markets if they fail to pass along American data.
-More than 100 nations-including all that matters-have agreed to the law.
+More than 100 nations have agreed to the law.
 Countries must agree to the law or face dire repercussions.
 Even tax havens have joined up.